 From 2008 through 2013 Seth worked first as a postdoctoral associate and then as a staff scientist for the nonprofit organization Trout Unlimited (TU).
 He continues to maintain active collaborations with TU colleagues.

-Seth co-teaches graduate courses in conservation ecology (every fall), stream ecology (every spring), quantitative analysis (every now and then), integrative conservation (every 2017), and an FYOS class with Amy Rosemond and Scott Connelly.
+Seth co-teaches graduate courses in conservation ecology (every fall), stream ecology (every spring), quantitative analysis (every now and then), and integrative conservation (every so often).

 Jacobs, G.R., Thurow, R.F., Buffington, J.M., Isaak, D.J. and Wenger, S.J., 2021.
 Climate, Fire Regime, Geomorphology, and Conspecifics Influence the Spatial Distribution of Chinook Salmon Redds.
 Transactions of the American Fisheries Society, 150(1), pp.8-23.

 Fesenmyer, K.A., Wenger, S.J., Leigh, D.S. and Neville, H.M., 2021.
 Large portion of USA streams lose protection with new interpretation of Clean Water Act.
 Freshwater Science, 40(1), pp.252-258.